QuFoundry: Generating Data with Quantum Properties for Quantum Machine Learning Utility: Acknowledgement

 \section{Acknowledgement}

 This work was supported by Rice University, the Rice University George R. Brown School of Engineering and Computing, and the Rice University Department of Computer Science.
 This work was supported by the DOE Quantum Testbed Finder Award DE-SC0024301, the Ken Kennedy Institute, and Rice Quantum Initiative, which is part of the Smalley-Curl Institute.
+LLMs were used for text editing and coding in this work, and all outputs were reviewed by the authors.
 We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.